megan-grug/nature-adventure/README.md

 | View location data as part of record          |     3       |     1       |
 | Include birdsong as part of record            |     1       |     2       |

-After my initial research, I have decided not to attempt to include birdssong mp3s as part of the records in this project as I ran out of time.
+After my initial research, I have decided not to attempt to include birdssong mp3s as part of the records in this project as I don't feel it will add enough to the project in comparison with the amount of time it would take to try to source good quality birdsong recordings for over 200 species of birds.

 ## SCOPE PLANE: